guerzon/vaultwarden/charts/vaultwarden/README.md

 ### Using an Existing Persistent Volume Claim

-In case you want to use an existing PVC to store your data and attachments (i.e. NAS), `storage.existingVolumeClaim` can be set which will update the PodSpec's to use the provided PVC.
+In case you want to use an existing PVC to store your data and attachments (i.e. NAS), `storage.existingVolumeClaim` can be set, which will update the PodSpec to use the provided PVC.
 Note, that use of this value will ignore the values of both `storage.data` and `storage.attachments` values.

 ```yaml